fu9ar/sql-ecology/03-sql-joins-aliases.md

 but using `AS` is much clearer so it is considered good style to use it.

+    [join by CHSI_County_Name]

+There is a better way to `JOIN` datasets like this one rather than trusting that they are presorted by the implicitly defined primary key, rowid.
+It is possible to `JOIN` using multiple columns if that is what is necessary to create a unique identifier for each table.

+    SELECT Demographics.CHSI_County_Name, Demographics.Poverty, MeasuresOfBirthAndDeath.Infant_Mortality
+    FROM Demographics
+    JOIN MeasuresofBirthAndDeath
+    ON (Demographics.CHSI_State_Name = MeasuresofBirthAndDeath.CHSI_State_Name)
+    AND (Demographics.CHSI_County_Name = MeasuresofBirthAndDeath.CHSI_County_Name)

 > ### Challenge (optional):
 >